OH1KK/KiwiSDR-antenna-switch-extension/README.md

 * Switcing back to default antennas when no users are online
   * look at docs/reset-to-default-antennas-when-no-users-online.txt
 * <s>Thunderstorm mode.
 In thunderstorm mode all antennas are grounded.</s> not working right now
 * Telnet daemon (optional).
-You can switch antennas using telnet commands.
-Usage scenarios: Arduino based hardware antenna control box, automating antenna grounding based lightning strikes information
+You can switch antennas using telnet commands
+  * Usage scenarios: Arduino based hardware antenna control box, automating antenna grounding based lightning strikes information

 ## Required hardware